astanin/notch/README.md

  * Most of the neural network frameworks are notoriously difficult to install and deploy.
 Some of them work only on a particular operating system flavor, or have very specific hardware requirements.
+   Some of them require hundreds of megabytes of dependencies to be installed.

- * Many neural network frameworks are designed to _train_ neural networks.
+ * Many neural network frameworks are designed only to _train_ neural networks.
 Few care about _using_ them and integrating neural networks into the end-user software.

+ * Some neural network libraries are just too generic and too verbose, though it can be subjective.

 Notch is supposed to lower the barrier to entry and be a tool which works anywhere where a modern C++ compiler is available.